Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

     - Developement of simplified camera sensor models for:
         - Infrared cameras measuring temperature fields
         - Digital image correlation measuring displacement field on a surface
-4. A toolbox for calculating validation metrics from sensor data (simulated or real)
+4. A toolbox for calculating validation metrics from sensor data (simulated or real).
-5. A software test suite for point sensor functionality after completion of the additional features.
+5. Software tests using `pytest` for point sensor functionality after completion of the additional features.
-6. Documentation and worked examples using the following test cases:
+6. Automated documentation generation and worked examples using the following test cases:
     - Thermo-mechanical analysis of a simple 2D plate
     - Thermo-mechanical analysis of a 3D divertor monoblock model

 **Extension Deliverables:**
-1. A v0.1 release of the `pycave` package on pypi allowing users to pip install the package into a virtual environment without cloning the git repository.
+- An application of `pycave` to optimise placement of neutronics sensors for LIBRTI.
+Set as extension as dependent on provision of a relevant neutronics simulation.
-2. A journal article in SoftwareX detailing the implementation of the first version of `pycave`.
+- A toolbox for simulation parameter calibration using optimisers from the multi-objective optimisation library `pymoo`.
-3. A journal article detailing the application of `pycave` to the simulations and experimental data generated as part of the Key Challenge 4 'simple test case'.
+- A journal article in SoftwareX detailing the implementation of the first version of `pycave`.
-4. An application of `pycave` to optimise placement of neutronics sensors for LIBRTI.
+- A journal article detailing the application of `pycave` to the simulations and experimental data generated as part of the Key Challenge 4 'simple test case'.